Richard Sackler: Career

 In 2018, the State of Massachusetts sued Richard Sackler, Purdue Pharma, and 15 other Purdue Pharma executives and Sackler family members alleging they misled doctors and patients about the risks of its opioid-based pain medications in order to boost sales and to keep patients away from safer alternatives.
 Richard Sackler wrote, "We have to hammer on the abusers in every way possible.
 They are the culprits and the problem.
 They are the reckless criminals," in an email regarding the Massachusetts court filing.

-In January 2019, The New York Times confirmed that Sackler told company officials in 2008 to "measure our performance by Rx’s by strength, giving higher measures to higher strengths."
+In January 2019, The New York Times confirmed that Sackler told company officials in 2008 to "measure our performance by Rx's by strength, giving higher measures to higher strengths."
 This was verified again with legally obtained documents tied to a new lawsuit, which was filed in June by the Massachusetts attorney general, Maura Healey, and claims that Purdue Pharma and members of the Sackler family knew that putting patients on high dosages of OxyContin for long periods increased the risks of serious side effects, including addiction.
 Nonetheless, they promoted higher dosages because stronger pain pills brought the company and the Sacklers the most profit, the lawsuit has charged.
 In addition, on February 1, 2019, unredacted documents were released by AG Healey showing the Sacklers were directing doctors to over-prescribe the drug and encourage medicating strategy under the code name "Region Zero", that details a list of doctors who prescribed inordinately large amounts of Oxycontin for no true medical reason, but rather for the directly related profit of the Sackler family.

 Personal life

-Sackler was married to Beth Sackler but is now divorced; they have three children: Rebecca, Marianna, and David.
+Sackler was married to Beth Sackler but is now divorced; they have three children.
 They have a charitable foundation, the Richard and Beth Sackler Foundation.
-He has lived outside Austin, Texas, since 2013.
+Since 2013, he has lived outside Austin, Texas.

+In popular culture

+Sackler was portrayed by Michael Stuhlbarg in the 2021 Hulu series Dopesick.